durutheguru/shell_scripts/README.md

 ## Contact

 Feel free to raise issues if you find bugs in the script.
 I'll do my best to address them.
+You can also reach me here: durutheguru@gmail.com